client9/misspell/README.md

 sh ./install-misspell.sh
 ```

-will install as `./bin/misspell`.
+Both will install as `./bin/misspell`.
 You can adjust the download location using the `-b` flag.
 File a ticket if you want another platform supported.

 If you use [Go](https://golang.org/), the best way to run `misspell` is by using [gometalinter](#gometalinter).
 Otherwise, install `misspell` the old-fashioned way: